 What lies ahead is all new, and yes a little scary but when one door closes, another opens and the next chapter is all about becoming an adult and becoming independent.
-And in anyone's eyes, yes that quite daunting.
+And in anyone’s eyes, yes that is quite daunting.

 Do you know what you want to pursue after high school?
 Are you planning on going to college?
 Are you going to try to get a job?
 If SATs haven’t gone as well as you imagined, are you going to try a different route?

 These are all questions that need to be asked and answered.
 None of this just happens by accident.
 You must be fully prepared for your exams and what is to follow.

 If you are studying hard then the time for worrying about leaving high school should diminish.
 Being involved in clubs and sports should also help.
 If you know what college you are hoping to attend, check out what clubs and societies they have so you can continue whatever sports/ hobby you’re involved with.
 This is a great way of making new friends and will also make the transition a little easier knowing you’re going to be around like-minded people.

 Try and have some mindfulness ‘me’ days.
 This will make you calmer and relaxed and more able to cope with the high-stress days.